 The mid century modern style developed thanks to new technologies and newfound post-war prosperity.
 These catalysts led to the discovery and production of a wide range of new materials and made it possible to explore new forms, textures, effects, and colors.

 Many interior design enthusiasts still admire this style.
+In fact, mid century modern benches are one of the most popular items with designers.
 Some of this style’s unique characteristics are still pleasant to today’s market preferences such as the minimalistic and futuristic furnishings.

 The mid century modern style evolved from earlier styles such as the Bauhaus and the International style.
 In the backdrop of an exuberant post-war world, designers were inspired by materials and technology from the war years to create organically shaped furnishings.